-There are twelve tools, all of which operate the same way on objects.
+The tools all operate the same way on objects.
 Some of the tool icons have colors.
 These colors are not related to the attributes of the tool.
 Instead, they're used to identify the line weight, like the color of a cap on a drafting pen.
+However, the tool icon will show the tool's attributes when you click on it.